21 Analysis of Kinetics Data from a PFR

 \[ N_{Re} = \frac{\rho vD}{\mu} \tag{21.1}\]

 Smoke- or dye-based flow visualizations are useful for gauging the mixing in an agitated vessel, but they are difficult to apply for gauging plug flow.
-A related approach involves measuring the residence time distribution or age function for the reactor.
+Alternatively, a small amount of a dye or otherwise detectable species can be injected at the reactor inlet.
+If the injection is effectively instantaneous, the dye should emerge from the reactor all at once.
+The greater the time span over which the dye emerges, the greater the deviation from plug flow.
+Essentially this involves measuring the residence time distribution or age function for the reactor.
 Doing so is described in Chapter 23.
 The measured age distribution function can then be compared to that expected for plug flow to determine whether plug flow prevails in the reactor.

 As noted above, when a tubular reactor contains a packed bed of solid particles, gradients in concentration and temperature can exist within the fluid that is close to the surface of the solid particles.
 When present, these are referred to as external gradients because they are external to the solid material.
 A common experimental test for external mass transfer limitations (i. e. for non-negligible external concentration gradients) in a packed bed reactor relies on the fact that for an ideal PFR, the conversion depends only upon the residence time within the reactor and not the linear velocity of the flowing fluid.
 The external mass transfer coefficient, in contrast, does depend upon the linear velocity of the flowing fluid.
 Thus, if the conversion changes when the linear velocity is changed while holding the residence time constant, this indicates that the apparent rate is being affected by the rate of external mass transfer.